 - Send letters of encouragement to people with OCD or other mental health conditions through Solely Sunshine.

-- Write encouraging notes for Find Your Anchor Box to support folks in a mental health crisis.
+- Our friends at Find Your Anchor Box are always accepting kind notes to support folks in a mental health crisis.
 Use a small piece of paper to create short notes like “you are so incredibly loved!” and send them to: Find Your Anchor 1050 Calle Cordillera, Unit 104, San Clemente, CA 92673.

 - Our co-founder Cynthia Germanotta enjoys surprising her loved ones with ecards.
 With Greet for Good, you can support and share the work of over 230 nonprofits while sending good wishes.